 dpkg: error processing package teamviewer (--install): dependency problems - leaving unconfigured Processing triggers for gnome-menus (3.36.0-1ubuntu1) ...
 Processing triggers for desktop-file-utils (0.24-1ubuntu3) ...
 Processing triggers for mime-support (3.64ubuntu1) ...
 Processing triggers for hicolor-icon-theme (0.17-2) ...

-In order to install a deb file these errors should be resolved by installing all related dependecy packages by using the apt or apt-get command.
+In order to install a deb file, these errors should be resolved by installing all related dependency packages using the apt or apt-get command.
 We will install these dependencies with the following command.

 $ sudo apt install gnome-menus desktop-file-utils mime-support hicolor-icon-theme

 Even we have installed these dependencies as the previous .deb package interrupted.
 So we can complete the TeamViewer deb package installation with the

 --fix-broken option and install.
 This will also automatically complete the .deb package installation.
 If there is no dependency error non of these steps are required because dpkg installation will be enough for .deb package installation.